berry-cs/sinbad/tutorials/racket/bikeshare2-trips.md

 ### Usage Fee (take 2)

 1. Design a function `trip-usage-fee` that computes the usage fee for a trip, if any.
-Recall that for subscribers there is no usage fee for the first 45 minutes of a trip.
+For subscribers there is no usage fee for the first 45 minutes of a trip.
 After that, the usage fee is $2.50 per 15 minutes.
 For "customers," there is no charge for the first 30 minutes of a trip.
 After 30 minutes, the charge is $4 per additional 15 minutes.

    Follow the template as you design this function.
 It should suggest that you develop a helper function on a *user*, for which you should also follow the template as you develop it.